If you are in an abusive relationship, safety planning is an important step. There are several things you can do:

 - Arrange for a safe place to leave your school books, such as a trusted friend's place, the locked trunk of your car, etc.

-- If you are trying to stay in school, Psychological Services and the Student Ombuds can help you.
+- If you are trying to stay in school, Counseling and Psychological Services and the Student Ombuds can help you.
 You may also inquire about withdrawing from classes so you can take a break away from campus.

 For more information about safety planning, visit the National Domestic Violence Hotline safety planning page or call them at 1-800-799-SAFE.